On this page

 - Must be included in every representation of the resource

-- Cannot be empty
+- Can’t be empty

-- Must be unique across the SCIM service provider's entire set of resources
+- Must be unique across the SCIM Service Provider's entire set of resources

-- Cannot be reassigned
+- Can't be reassigned

 - Must be a stable identifier, meaning that it doesn't change when the same resource is returned in subsequent API requests